ismaproco/auth-cyclejs/LOG.md

 - Then I completed the login section and simplify the flow of the application merging only the necessary requests for the login and for the quote generator.

+- Improved the Login flow by implementing a login driver that keeps track of the changes in the application, for this it was neccesary to update the way the request is made in the quotes and login component.